Passenger Cars in Low-Speed Crashes

 - Connections to high-speed test

-- Workshop for analyzing crash data and the impact of structural design changes
+- Influencing factors on crash sensing and structural design changes

 - Changes of structural design